jsx/JSX/README.md

 INSTALLATION
 =======================

+The JSX compiler requires `node.js` v0.6.0 or later.

-Install development tools by the following command:
+To setup JSX SDK , type the following command:

     make setup